Text Wrapping in AG Grid Column Headers & Cells

 };

-As this template will be used for all of our columns, I’ve declared it in the defaultColDef
+As this template will be used for all of our columns, make sure it is declared in the defaultColDef.headerComponentParams property.

-Note: The style declared for the eText span: white-space: normal; is crucial for making sure the text will display how we want it.
-If you're not familiar with this, the I'd recommend reading up on it here.
+Note: The style declared for the eText span: white-space: normal; is crucial for making sure the text will wrap.
+We recommend reading the white-space MDN Web Docs if you're not already familiar with the white-space property.

 Part 3: Getting the Column Header Height